nhsx/au-data-engineering/docs/source/adfpipelines.rst

 Pipeline to ingest raw data to Azure Datalake blob storage using a databricks notebook.

- 1. Lookup the JSON configuration file for this pipeline.
+ 1. Lookup the `.json` configuration file for this pipeline.
  2. Set the databricks notebook path.
  3. Databricks notebook activity runs the databricks notebook specified using an ephemeral job cluster.
  4. If the databricks notebook activity fails, the error notification logic app API will notify the specified email address of the error.